-The Otowave 302 offers a short-term memory that allows you to store a test per ear until a new test has been conducted.

-The symbols \checkmark or X are used to signify whether results are available for each ear.
+NEW TEST CONFIGURATION VIEW THE LAST TEST Select to store a test per ear until a new test has been conducted.
+SELECT EAR LEFT ✓ RIGHT × Back 11 Select The symbols \checkmark or X are used to signify whether results are available for each ear.
 Only test results with a \checkmark can be selected for a review.

-From the test result screen select the right navigation key until the PROCESS RESULTS screen is reached.

-From here the following options are given:

-- Print the current record

-- Save the current record

-- View the record again

-- Return to the MAIN MENU
+PROCESS RESULTS SEND TO PRINTER SAVE RESULTS VIEW TEST Quit IV Select From the test result screen select the right navigation key ► until the PROCESS RESULTS screen is reached.
+From here the following options are given: Print the current record Save the current record View the record again Return to the MAIN MENU